randomicecube/curriculum-gaspae/README.md

 # curriculum-gaspae

 Where I'll keep my CV (continuously updated).
-Currently using LaTeX for it, based in [Debarghya Das's](https://github.com/deedydas/Deedy-Resume) template.
+Currently using HTML for it, you can find it [here](https://cv.gaspa.pt)!

 ![Sample Image](assets/sample-image.png)